Michael Cohen's Lawyer Says His Client Would Never Accept Pardon From 'Corrupt' Trump

 And while Cohen's plea agreement does not include a provision about cooperating with prosecutors, it also doesn't preclude that possibility in the future.
 This means Cohen could share what he knows with investigators, including special counsel Robert Mueller.

-Asked whether Cohen is cooperating with the authorities, Davis told NPR that his client has information that Mueller might want but wouldn't go into specifics.
+Asked whether Cohen is cooperating with the authorities, Davis told NPR that his client has information that Mueller might want, but he wouldn't go into specifics.

 "If he [Cohen] tells the truth to the special counsel who talks to him, and I believe he will, he will have topics that in my opinion will be of interest to the special counsel in his Russian investigation and related topics," Davis said.

-Trump, who has taken an increasingly caustic tone with Cohen, struck a sarcastic note on Twitter Wednesday morning, saying: "If anyone is looking for a good lawyer, I would strongly suggest that you don't retain the services of Michael Cohen!"
+Trump, who has taken an increasingly caustic tone with Cohen, struck a sarcastic note on Twitter on Wednesday morning, saying: "If anyone is looking for a good lawyer, I would strongly suggest that you don't retain the services of Michael Cohen!"

-Trump went on to compare Cohen unfavorably with his former campaign chairman, Paul Manafort, who was convicted on eight federal counts of tax and bank fraud the same afternoon Cohen pleaded guilty.
+Trump went on to compare Cohen unfavorably with his former campaign chairman, Paul Manafort, who was convicted on eight federal counts in a tax and bank fraud case the same afternoon Cohen pleaded guilty.
 Trump noted that the jury declared a mistrial on the remaining 10 counts against Manafort, whom Trump lauded Wednesday for having "refused to 'break' — make up stories in order to get a 'deal.' "

 "Such respect for a brave man!"
 Trump said of Manafort, who faces a separate federal case next month in Washington, D.C.

-Note: A previous version of this story incorrectly said Paul Manafort was convicted of eight counts of tax and bank fraud.
-Not all of the convictions were for fraud.